infor-cloud/xtendm3/docs/documentation/api-specification/mi-api.md

 }
 ```
 ## Considerations and Guidelines
-It is not possible to add extra fields to transaction using MI API.
+It is not possible to add extra fields to transactions using MI API.